zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 | "let" VAR_TUPLE : ARG_TP "=" EXPR "in" EXPR
 | match VAR_TUPLE with CASE ...
 ```

+The input source file must observe the following rules:

-+ The type in signature should be abstract.
+* The type in signature must be abstract.
-+ The input type of function is a list of "ARG_TP", the output type of function are written as a tuple.
+* The input type of a function is a list of `ARG_TP`, and the output
+  type of a function is written as a tuple.
-+ The condition of "if" should be a single function application.
+* The condition of an `if` statement must be a single function application.
-+ The matched case in "match" are written as "| _ -> when CASE" instead of "| CASE"(we use ocaml parser which asks the matched case be an application of data type constrcutor, put the CASE after when can get round this limitation.
-In our situation the datatype is abstract and we do not distinguish if it is a constructor.)
+* The match cases in `match` statements must be written as `| _ ->
+when CASE` instead of `| CASE`.
+(This is because we use the OCaml
+parser, which asks that the matched case be an application of a
+datatype constructor.
+However, here the type is abstract.)
-+ New variable should be typed when it first appears(we do not do type inference).
+* New variables must be typed when they first appear (we do not
+  perform any type inference).
-+ All variables have distinct names(we do not do alpha renaming now).
++ All variables must have distinct names (we do not do perform any

-+ assertion:
+  alpha renaming).

+The assertion file is formatted as follows:

 ```c
 (* Predicates *)